ROCm/HIPIFY/docs/hipify-clang.rst

 ``hipify-clang`` has unit tests using LLVM
 `lit <https://llvm.org/docs/CommandGuide/lit.html>`_/`FileCheck <https://llvm.org/docs/CommandGuide/FileCheck.html>`_.

-``LLVM+clang`` should be built from sources, as pre-built binaries are not exhaustive for testing.
+``LLVM+Clang`` should be built from sources, as pre-built binaries are not exhaustive for testing.
 Before building, ensure that the
 `software required for building <https://releases.llvm.org/11.0.0/docs/GettingStarted.html#software>`_ is of an appropriate version.